nerkolt/MVC_Obsidian_Vault/README.md

 # MVC_Obsidian_Vault
-All my notes and resources related to mvc for sharing purposes.
+All my notes and resources related to MVC for sharing purposes.

+You can either use [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) or Obsidian .

+You can also follow this guide for [git in obsidian](https://forum.obsidian.md/t/the-easiest-way-to-setup-obsidian-git-to-backup-notes/51429).